 While here in Florida, we don’t have to worry about ice or snow on the roads, but if you are traveling outside of the state, driving in unfamiliar conditions can be hazardous.
 If you are venturing up north for the holidays, please keep in mind the following safety tips:

 - Slow down.
 If you are driving on roads with ice or snow, you should never drive faster than 45 miles per hour – even on a highway.
 High speeds render vehicles difficult to control or stop should you hit an ice patch that causes your vehicle to slide.
 If you are driving on roads with more treacherous ice conditions, such as black ice, you should not drive faster than 10 miles per hour.
-Fishtailing on ice at highway speeds is usually unrecoverable by even the most experienced drivers.
+Fishtailing on the ice at highway speeds is usually unrecoverable by even the most experienced drivers.

 - Don’t drive on icy roads at all.
 If your holiday plans permit, simply avoid driving on icy roads, period.
 Wait until conditions improve before venturing out.